Chapter 4.4 – Port Labor

 A. Deployment of new technology

 The use of advanced terminal equipment and planning technology is one way for terminal operators to increase terminal performance and meet market requirements.
-Technological advances in cargo handling facilities have led to labor productivity increases and quality improvements but also brought new requirements in terms of the skills and qualifications of the workforce.
+Technological advances in cargo handling facilities have led to increases in labor productivity and quality improvements, but have also brought new requirements in terms of the skills and qualifications of the workforce.
 Technological innovations and developments in cargo handling increase labor productivity expressed in tons handled per docker per time unit.
 The unloading of bananas is a good example.
-With the introduction of pallet cages and containerization, the number of banana boxes handled per minute per crane increased from 50 when using a spiral unloader to 385 for the pallet cage and 480 when pallets are containerized.
+With the introduction of pallet cages and containerization, the number of banana boxes handled per minute per crane increased from 50 when using a spiral unloader to 385 for the pallet cage and 480 when pallets were containerized.

 B. The legal status of dockworkers